 - Action Items.

-Step #12: On 6th July, Team again meets for the pre-planning meeting for the next sprint and the cycle continues.
+Step #12: On 6th July, the Team again meets for a pre-planning meeting for the next sprint and the cycle continues.

 There are several tools that can be used extensively to track scrum activities.